magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 ## How to obtain a JWT token?

 {% if docsPrefix == null or docsPrefix == "pe/" %}
-To obtain a JWT token for the user "tenant@thingsboard.org" with password "tenant" on "$THINGSBOARD_URL" (actual ThingsBoard server address), execute the following command:
+To obtain a JWT token for the user "tenant@thingsboard.org" with password "tenant" on "$THINGSBOARD_URL" (actual IoT Hub server address), execute the following command:

 ```text
 curl -X POST --header 'Content-Type: application/json' \